Diogoamorim27/GodotTutorials/Branching Dialogue System/Tutorial.md

 You'll see this tab pop up, and to start creating dialog just click the **"Conversation"** button on the **top left-hand corner** of the tab.
 You can click on **"Speech"** to create a line of dialog.
 To connect the line you just wrote to the conversation, just **drag from the yellow dot on the right of the conversation node to the dot on the left of the speech node.**

 By connecting these nodes, you can create your conversation.
 To add options to the choices you create, click the "+" button on the node.
 The **"Condition"** node is similar to a choice, but checks a boolean variable. **The path to the variable is relative to the parent of the Dialog Manager.** The **"Mux"** functions by feeding multiple paths back to a single node.
 You can have multiple conversations on a single file, and the **"Jump"** node jumps to a given conversation**.
-You can alson access them by code.
+You can also access them by code.

 For this tutorial we'll create an example dialog that uses every node.
 For more detailed descriptions of the nodes please refer to the [original repo](https://github.com/ejnij/Godot-DialogGraphPlugin/).